Lindt8/PHITS-Tools/example/README.md

 In `example_PHITS_tools.py`, PHITS Tools is used to parse both the standard tally output file and the dump file.
 See the comments in the code to be stepped through instructions for what is being done.
-The `*.pickle` and `*.dill.xz` files are produced by PHITS Tools, containing the numerical results and metadata extracted from the PHITS output files.
+The `*.pickle` and `*.pickle.xz` files are produced by PHITS Tools, containing the numerical results and metadata extracted from the PHITS output files.
 The PNG file is a plot made using the PHITS Tools extracted output recreating the EPS file automatically produced by PHITS.